 When seeking to enter a school building or the Board of Education, all visitors are required to provide a state-issued photo ID in order to receive a visitor pass that must then be worn while they are in the building.

 All visitors should enter the building through the main entrance.
 Staff and students are not permitted to open other doors for visitors.

 There may be exceptions to this policy for circumstances such as school-sponsored group activities, which will be considered and approved by the building principal prior to the event.

 The District recognizes that these security enhancements may be inconvenient at times, but they are being made to improve overall safety and security in our schools and to better manage access to our buildings.
 Thank you for your support and cooperation.

 is available for students to call if they know of anyone threatening violence or bullying.
 All calls are confidential and anonymous.
 To access the Safe School Helpline, call 1-800-4-1-VOICE ext.
 359 (1-800-418-6423) or visit SafeSchoolHelpline.com

 .
 Safe School Helpline numbers are also posted in each of our school buildings.

 In the event of an emergency, we will use three types of communication to reach parents.

-Direct Communication: Automated phone calls, email blasts, community forums
+Direct: Automated phone calls, email blasts, text messages

 ONGOING SAFETY MEASURES